Jagriti268Git/YoutubeClone/README.md

  * Mongodb for maintaining data of the logged in user.

- * Documents are Video , User , Channel ,Comments.
+ * Documents are Video, User, Channel, Comments.

 ## Project Structure